States of Palau

 Territorial extent:

 Palau includes a chain of islands running from Tobi in the southwest to Kayangel Atoll in the northeast.
-The largest is Babelthuap Island.
-The capital is on nearby Koror Island.
+The largest, and the site of the capital, is Babelthuap Island.

-1. Babelthuap Island, the largest in the Palau group, includes all of the states except the ones described below.
+1. Babelthuap Island (often spelled Babeldaob), the largest in the Palau group, includes all of the states except the ones described below.

 2. Angaur includes Angaur Island.